Now Reading

 According to Eastern spiritual traditions such as Hinduism, Buddhism, and Yoga, Chakras are the key energy centers in the body.

-There are seven main chakras located from the base of the spine, to the top of the head.
-Each is an energy center associated with a specific sound, color and aspect of our physical, emotional, mental, and spiritual beings.
+There are seven main chakras from the base of the spine to the top of the head.
+Each energy center is associated with a specific sound, color, and aspect of our physical, emotional, mental, and spiritual beings.

-The word “chakra” comes from Sanskrit and means “wheel” or “disk,” which reflects the circular and spinning nature of these energy centers.
+The word “chakra” comes from Sanskrit and means “wheel” or “disk.”
+It reflects the circular and spinning nature of these energy centers.

 Balancing and opening the chakras is believed to promote physical, emotional, mental, and spiritual well-being.
 Various practices such as meditation, yoga, and energy healing can help balance the chakras.